terminaldweller/milla/README.md

 # milla

-Milla is an IRC bot that sends things over to ollama when you ask her questions, prints the answer with synta-hilighting.<br/>
+Milla is an IRC bot that sends things over to an AI model when you ask it questions, prints the answer with syntax-hilighting.<br/>
+Currently Supported Models:

+- Ollama
+- Openai
+- Gemini

 ![milla](./milla.png)

 ### Config